xabajian/AP_Solar/README.md

 ## Section 2

 `2_GMM_estimation.do`: Performs the estimation procedure described in section 4 of the main text.
 This includes constructing the relevant time series for both instruments (solar module import prices and Henry hub natural gas contracts) as well as interacting them with county-level longitudes.
-The script then estimates the model using Stata’s GMM routine and then repeats this for bootstrapping the standard errors.s
+The script then estimates the model using Stata’s GMM routine and then repeats this for bootstrapping the standard errors.
+It takes about 10 minutes to run the estimator with asymptotic standard errors and overnight to run the bootstrapped version on a 2021 macbook pro.

 ## Section 3